edward-shen/actix-csrf/README.md

 CSRF middleware for [actix-web] 4.0.0 or newer that uses the Double-Submit Token pattern.

+_This crate has not yet been audited.
+Use in production at your own risk._

 ## Usage

 Installing the middleware is standard: Specify a cryptographically secure RNG to